dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 ## Creating Services

-We need to create two services, the auth and api service.
+We need to create two services, the auth and API service.
 The former for everything related to user authentication and the latter for fetching API data from our server.
 Go ahead and create both services using the ember-cli:

 ```bash
 ember generate service auth